What Kind of Corporate Jobs Can I Even Get as a Pastor? 15X Your Interview Chances After Leaving Vocational Ministry

 Those are the odds you want to play.

-What we’re about to walk through is the same method that has helped people in our coaching group average more than 1 interview for every 2 applications submitted.
+What we’re about to walk through is the same method that has helped people in the Interview Accelerator average more than 1 interview for every 2 applications submitted.
 OVER 50%!

 ♟️ STRATEGY SHIFT: Who helps pastors get jobs?